Things to Know Before a Business Valuation

 Before engaging in a project, a business appraiser will want to know some key information.
 This may include a description of the specific ownership interest to be valued.
 Second, the specific valuation date.
 This date may be a current or historical date.
 Lastly, an appraiser will ask for a description of the purpose of the appraisal.
 This includes why the client needs an appraisal and how it will be used.
-After the business appraiser understands the client’s specific needs, the work is scheduled and a fee set.
+After the business appraiser understands the client’s specific needs, the work is scheduled and a fee is set.

 Know the Costs

-A business valuation can cost anywhere between a few thousand dollars to much greater depending on the scope of the project.
+A business valuation can cost anywhere from a few thousand dollars to much greater depending on the scope of the project.
 Most written, formal appraisal reports average between $2,500 and $5,000.
 The greater the scope and complexity of the project, especially for litigation purposes, the higher your fee.

 Interview a Few Appraisers

 Ultimately, you want to choose a credentialed appraiser best suited to your circumstances at a cost-effective and affordable fee.
 Get a variety of estimates from several appraisers, consider their qualifications and evaluate what your specific needs are.
 Selecting the lowest-cost provider may be penny-wise, but in the end is foolish and may cost you more.

 Every business appraisal is unique.
 Business appraisers gain experience over time with a broad client base.
 As such they gain substantial ability to understand each client’s unique situation.
 While credentials do not guarantee performance, it shows a level of professionalism and qualification to perform the work.
 Before a business valuation, learn how to find a quality business appraiser.

 Involve an Appraiser Early